Top 14 VCs Actively Funding Cloud Infrastructure

 Top 14 Venture Capital Firms Investing in Cloud Infrastructure Startups

-• Prominent venture capital firms like Race Capital, Thomvest Ventures, Heavybit, and Titanium Ventures are actively investing in the cloud infrastructure sector, backing promising new companies.
+• VCs like Race Capital, Thomvest Ventures, Heavybit, and Titanium Ventures are active investors in the cloud infrastructure sector, backing a range of companies.

-• If you're a startup leader raising capital or have recently closed a round, Rho helps you manage your new funds with our integrated platform for business banking, corporate cards, and automated bill payments.
+• Whether you are actively fundraising or have just closed a round, Rho helps you manage your capital with integrated tools for business banking, corporate cards, and bill pay.

 Which VC Firms in Cloud Infrastructure Are Right for Your Stage?